IBMProjectEventStore/db2eventstore-IoT-Analytics/README.md

   The IBM Db2 Event Store Enterprise Edition is suggested to be installed in order to execute the examples in this repository.
 The Enterprise Edition is free for pre-production and test, you are welcomed to visit [official product webpage](https://www.ibm.com/products/db2-event-store) to get the Enterprise Edition for trial.

-  * Alternatively you can install the free developer edition on Mac, Linux, or Windows by following the instructions [here. ](https://www.ibm.com/support/knowledgecenter/en/SSGNPV/eventstore/desktop/install.html) However, the function of the developer edition is limited, some tasks cannot be performed with the developer edition.*

   > Note: This code pattern was developed with EventStore-Enterprise Edition 1.1.3

 * Clone this github repository to get a local copy of all files